flaasantos/PDItrab2/README.md

-# PDItrab2
+# Image processing 1
-Ajuste de contraste, limiarização e filtragem no domínio espacial em Python 3
+Adjusting contrast, thresholding and gain in the spatial domain in Python 3